Riyan Airport prison in Yemen

-According to Associated press, there are at least eighteen secret detention centers in Southern Yemen.
+According to the Associated Press, there are at least eighteen secret detention centers in Southern Yemen.

-According to Hussein Arab, Yemen Minister of Interior, these clandestine prisons are located in an airport, military bases and private villas.
+According to Yemeni Minister of Interior Hussein Arab these clandestine prisons are located in an airport, military bases and private villas.

 Senior American defense officials have acknowledged that US forces have been involved in interrogations of detainees in Yemen, however they have denied any mistreatment of the detainees.
 They said that there had not been any abuse when US forces were present.

 Allegedly there are at least 18 clandestine prisons across southern Yemen run by the United Arab Emirates (UAE) or by Yemeni forces.
 UAE's government has denied the allegations.